 The IRS defines accounts that satisfy the IRS’s Internal Revenue Code qualifications in both form and operation.
 Typically, qualified accounts include Traditional, Roth, SEP, and SIMPLE IRAs, 401(k)s [including Solo 401(k)s], and other retirement plans.

 Direct movement of a regular contribution, plus the net income attributable (NIA), from a Traditional IRA to a Roth IRA or from a Roth IRA to a Traditional IRA.
 The recharacterization can occur within the same institution or between institutions.
 This transaction must be completed by the due date for your tax return, including extensions, for the year for which the regular contribution was made to the IRA.

 Required Minimum Distribution (RMD)

-This is an amount that is required to be taken from a Traditional IRA, SEP IRA, SIMPLE IRA, and other retirement plans, when the owner of the account turns 70 ½.
+This is an amount that is required to be taken from a Traditional IRA, SEP IRA, SIMPLE IRA, and other retirement plans, when the owner of the account turns 72.
 There is no required distribution from a Roth IRA until after the death of the Roth IRA owner.
 The required minimum distribution (RMD) is calculated based on the value of the account on December 31st of the year before the year in which an RMD is due divided by the applicable distribution period presented in the appropriate life expectancy table published by the IRS.
 As your custodian, Provident Trust Group will notify you by January 31st if you must take an RMD that year.
-Please see Provident Trust Group’s FAQ section for detailed information regarding transactions by clicking here (This is the website link for FAQs).
+Please see Provident Trust Group’s FAQ section for detailed information regarding transactions.

 A trust in which the trustor reserves the power to alter or terminate the trust or assigns the right to do so to someone else.